 When the conversation drifts towards hiking, most folks imagine lacing up some clunky and cumbersome hiking boots before hitting the trail.
-A small clan in the hiking community, however, scoffs at this concept and prefer to slip on their lightweight hiking sandals for a day on the trail.
+A small clan in the hiking community, however, scoffs at this concept and prefer to slip on their lightweight best hiking sandals for a day on the trail.
 I’m not talking about those flimsy thong flip-flops that you probably have!
-We’re talking sandals specifically designed for the rugged and uncomfortable trail that can give your feet a break from boots!
+We’re talking the best hiking sandals that are specifically designed for the rugged and uncomfortable trail that can give your feet a break from boots!

 When it comes to extreme comfort wrapped up as a trail sandal, the Chaco Z/Cloud has everything you need.
 Chaco’s ‘Luvseat Footbed’ provides an incredibly soft cushion layer that keeps your feet happy all day long.
 This is complemented by additional padding in this model, along with excellent arch support, to make a top-notch hiking sandal.